Joshua Kimmich defends COVID-19 vaccine stance as Bayern Munich win again | DW | 23.10.2021

 Also speaking on Sky, former Bayern Munich and Germany midfielder Didi Hamann also questioned "how football can tell the fans that nonvaccinated people can't go to the stadium while there are perhaps 10-15 players down there on the pitch who aren't vaccinated."

-Though many German clubs operate a so-called 3G policy ("genesen, geimpft, getestet" or "recovered, vaccinated, tested") for admission to stadiums, some, such as Bayern Munich and Cologne, only accept "2G" — recovered or vaccinated — and don't accept negative test results from nonvaccinated fans.
+Though many German clubs, including Bayern Munich, operate a so-called 3G policy ("genesen, geimpft, getestet" or "recovered, vaccinated, tested") for admission to stadiums, some, such as Cologne, only accept "2G" — recovered or vaccinated — and don't accept negative test results from nonvaccinated fans.

 In recent weeks, fans of second-division clubs Dynamo Dresden and Hansa Rostock refused to travel to games away at Hamburg side St. Pauli because of the 2G policy.